Safavid Iran: The royal court

 The Safavid court was furthermore a rich mix of peoples from its earliest days.
-As Prof. David Blow states, foremost among the courtiers were the old nobility of Turkoman Qizilbash lords and their sons.
+As David Blow states, foremost among the courtiers were the old nobility of Turkoman Qizilbash lords and their sons.
 Although already by the early years of king Abbas' reign (r.
 1588–1629) they were no longer controlling the state, the Turkoman Qizilbash continued to provide many of the senior army officers and to fill important administrative and ceremonial offices in the royal household.
 There were the Persians who still dominated the bureaucracy and under Abbas held the two highest government offices of Grand Vizier and Comptroller-General of the Revenues (mostoufi-ye mamalek), which was the nearest thing to a finance minister.
 There were also the large number of gholams or "slaves of the shah", who were mainly Georgians, Circassians and Armenians.
 As a result of Abbas' reforms, they held high offices in the army, the administration and the royal household.
 Last but by no means least there were the palace eunuchs who were also ghulams – "white" eunuchs largely from the Caucasus, and "black" eunuchs from India and Africa.
 Under Abbas, the eunuchs became an increasingly important element at the court.

 During the first century of the dynasty, the primary court language remained Azeri, although this increasingly changed after the capital was moved to Isfahan.
 David Blow adds; "it seems likely that most, if not all, of the Turkoman grandees at the court also spoke Persian, which was the language of the administration and culture, as well as of the majority of the population.
 But the reverse seems not to have been true.
 When Abbas had a lively conversation in Turkish with the Italian traveller Pietro Della Valle, in front of his courtiers, he had to translate the conversation afterwards into Persian for the benefit of most of those present."
 Lastly, due to the large amount of Georgians, Circassians, and Armenians at the Safavid court (the gholams and in the harem), the Georgian, Circassian and Armenian languages were spoken as well, since these were their mother tongues.
 Abbas himself was able to speak Georgian as well.